Torrance DUI Lawyer

 - Fines and court fees

 Our experienced Torrance DUI lawyer can navigate the complex legal system and work to achieve the best possible outcome for your case.
-Don't face DUI charges alone - contact the Law Offices of J. Patrick Carey for expert legal representation.
+Don’t face DUI charges alone - contact the Law Offices of J. Patrick Carey for reliable legal representation.

 “In my 8 years as a prosecutor, I never once saw someone representing themselves earn a reduction to a Wet Reckless.”